Semidiscrete optimal transport with unknown costs: Algorithm and main results

-Under both known and unknown costs, our goal is to learn $\pi^*$ iteratively based on a sequence $\left\{X^n\right\}^{\infty}_{n=1}$ of i.i.d. samples from the data-generating density $f$.
-Section \ref{sec:thealgorithms} describes the algorithms that we use under both known and unknown costs.
-Then, Section \ref{sec:mainresultsknown} states our assumptions and main results for the known-cost setting, and Section \ref{sec:mainresultsunknown} does the same for unknown costs.
+Our overarching goal is to learn $\pi^*$ iteratively based on a sequence $\left\{X^n\right\}^{\infty}_{n=1}$ of i.i.d. samples from the data-generating density $f$.
+Ultimately, we wish to do this in a setting where the cost functions $c_k$ are unknown and have to be estimated.
+Our algorithmic approach combines two elements: stochastic approximation (for learning the optimal dual variables $g^*$) and semi-myopic exploration (for learning the costs).

+Integrating these elements is quite challenging.
+Therefore, we begin by examining stochastic approximation separately, in a setting where the costs are known.
+Section \ref{sec:mainresultsknown} states the assumptions and main results needed to establish convergence rates for SA in semidiscrete optimal transport.
+These results, particularly the local strong concavity property, will continue to play a vital role when we switch to the unknown-cost setting.
+Section \ref{sec:mainresultsunknown} presents our algorithm and main results for that case.